 When my dad came home from work, I begged him to take me to The Magic Manor.

 For the next several years, I took my paper route money to that shop every weekend and purchased books and props.
 I signed up to go to lectures by professional magicians from all over the world that were brought in to teach not only magic tricks, but how to perform and how to turn the hobby into an art form and a business, as well.

 I did both within a year.
 I was the only kid in school who had his own business.

-Nearly 30 years later, all of this is still true and on a much larger scale.
-Of course, when I started driving, I had to pay for travel/gas expenses, too!
+Decades years later, all of this is still true and on a much larger scale.

-Just a few years into performing, I met Todd Ripplinger.
-The story continues from there, and can be found under the “ABOUT” tab in “The ‘T’ of TnZ Magic” drop-down tab.
+Just a few years into performing (in 8th grade), I met Todd Ripplinger, who became my best friend and business partner for about a decade who I performed with in Japan!
+That story can be found under the “ABOUT” tab in “The ‘T’ of TnZ Magic” drop-down tab.

 Thank you for reading!